-So, we built a platform that makes hiring empirical and ethical - helping to identify talent that would otherwise have been overlooked.
+So, we built recruitment software that makes hiring empirical and ethical - helping to identify talent that would otherwise have been overlooked.

 Bias isn’t something to be eradicated entirely, we need mental shortcuts to make sense of and simplify our complicated world.

 What we can de-bias, however, is our processes.

 And when you mitigate bias in your hiring process, diversity will improve as a result.

 Most of the ways in which the Applied Platform reduces bias can be done manually for free (which you can see for yourself below).

 Anonymisation is one of the most impactful interventions you can implement when hiring for diversity.